thin-edge/thin-edge.io_examples/c8y-operations/RemoteAccessConnect/README.md

 ## Usage

 Make sure thin-edge.io is connected to Cumulocity.
-If installation is done properly accoording to the steps above, you hae to disconnect and reconnect thin-edge.io.
-In that way the suppoertedOperations will be updated.
+If installation is done properly according to the steps above, you hae to disconnect and reconnect thin-edge.io.
+In that way the suppoerted Operations will be updated.

 ```shell
 sudo tedge disconnect c8y